-Water quality data was collected at the project discharge as well as multiple stations pre construction.
-The graphs below show changes in pH (Figure 1) and acidity (Figure 2) along the mainstem of the receiving stream upstream and downstream of the project discharge.
+Water quality data was collected at the project discharge as well as multiple stations pre and post construction.
+The graphs below show changes in pH (Figure 1) and acidity (Figure 2) along the mainstem of the receiving stream upstream and downstream of the project discharge as a result of the AMD reclamation project, as a result of the AMD reclamation project.

 Belden Project pre-construction monitoring show pH and net acidity upstream, at the project discharge and along the mainstem of Huff Run downstream of the project.
-Pre-construction data show pH in the range of 3.4 to 6.9.
-At the project discharge and downstream.
-Post-construction data will be evaluated in the 2009 annual report.
+Pre-construction data show pH in the range of 3.4 to 6.7, at the project discharge and downstream.
+Post-construction data show pH in the range of 5.8 to 7.0.
+Acidity concentrations decreased by 77% at the project discharge site BLD01.